IsaiasCuvula/quote_generator/README.md

 This app is a quote generator that displays quote by categories every time it's opened.
 It also includes a feature where users can generate a new random quote by tapping a button.

 ## Features

-- Randomly generated quotes: The app fetches quotes from APIs and displays it by category included the one you've created.
+- All quotes: The app fetches all quotes from the API and displays it included the one you've created (if you post).
-- Generate new quotes: Users can tap a button to generate a new random quote if they want.
+- Create new quote: Users can tap a button to create a new quote if they want.
 - Save favorite quotes: The app has a feature where users can save their favorite quotes to a list that they can refer back to later.
 - Share quotes: The app includes a share button that allows users to share the current quote on social media or through messaging apps.